Birding in Cajamarca: the Marañon valley

 Para aquellos que desean iniciarse en el fascinante mundo de la observación de aves.
 Guías y materiales en español

-Green Tours is a Peruvian tour operator company stablished in 2006 with the objective to offer high quality ground services for tourism operations in Peru with innovation, comfort, safety, and commitment with our social and environmental responsibilities.
+Green Tours, the trade name of Cheqa Peru SRL, is a Peruvian tour operator company stablished in 2006 with the objective to offer high quality ground services for tourism operations in Peru with innovation, comfort, safety, and commitment with our social and environmental responsibilities.

-The last few years Green Tours has established itself as an important Peruvian tour operator, providing ground logistics for American, Canadian and B...See More
+The last few years Green Tours has established itself as an important Peruvian tour operator, providing ground lo...See More

 Birding in Cajamarca: the Cajamarca valley